 Our speech program is designed to challenge young people to communicate truth with integrity and grace.
 Each event offers unique educational opportunities that promote critical thinking, research, literary analysis, and effective delivery.

-Informative is an original platform speech that explains a significant topic.
+Informative explains a significant topic.

 Our debate program is designed to challenge young people to communicate truth with integrity and grace.
 Each style offers unique educational opportunities that promote organizational skills, logical argumentation, respectful refutation, and effective delivery.

 One debater affirms the resolution while another opposes or negates it, demonstrating a clash of competing but morally defensible values.
 This style of debate simulates the famous debates between Abraham Lincoln and Stephen Douglas.

 TEAM POLICY DEBATE

 A team of two debaters proposes a specific plan to accomplish the goal stated in the resolution while another team of two debaters opposes the plan and/or the resolution.
 This form of debate simulates argumentation in a legislative body.

 The United States Federal Government (USFG) should significantly reform its domestic transportation policy implemented by the Department of Transportation (DOT).

 A team of two debaters presents legal arguments to appeal the decision in a fictional court case while an opposing team of two students responds with legal arguments to defend the fictional decision.
 This form of debate is designed to simulate oral argument before an appellate court.